 The Citigroup project structure – re-establishing a decent interest rate for MJ entities – had a risk-adjusted rate of return, and based on the risks associated with the transaction, it provided an “appropriate” return.

-- The return is the interest rate and the points that were charged on loan.
+- The return is the interest rate and the points that were charged on the loan.

 - Risks were assessed: the unique risk in this transaction was the chance of not getting paid back due to an event of default.

 - Risk covering: having determined that the collaterals over-covered the loan value, from the return side, it was balancing the probability of getting repaid in full or getting repaid with or without default and whether or not the interest rate and points you were getting compensated.

 Comparing Fortress’s request to one month LIBOR plus 3.50 % spread and Citigroup at one month LIBOR plus 1.50 % spread, it’s evident that the return was not interesting enough for a loan sharks entity like Fortress.
 I’m sure there are other reasons for the acceptance of a conventional and marketable refinancing structure as per Citigroup’s offer.